 Bergerac

-Zoë plays Charlie Hungerford, the smart, formidable mother-in-law of recently widowed detective Jim Bergerac, in this reimagining of the classic 80s drama set in Jersey.
-Season one is streaming on U; season two arrives in 2026.
+Zoë plays Charlie Hungerford, the whip-smart mother-in-law of recently widowed detective Jim Bergerac, in this reimagining of the classic 80s drama set in Jersey.
+Season one is streaming on U; season two arrives on U and U&DRAMA on 16 April.

 Professor T